-When the sun finally comes out, Portlanders celebrate with their favorite things: music, beer, art and food.
+When the sun comes out, Portlanders celebrate with their favorite things: music, beer, art and food.
 Here are some of Portland’s best events in June, July, August and September.
-Click into each month’s event round-up to discover even more things to do in Portland in the summertime.
+All summer long, there is something new to experience and explore while enjoying the wonderful weather.

 Festival of Balloons